-YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP Being Me in My world Healthy Me Celebrating Differences Dreams and Goals Relationships Changing Me Year 6 Identifying goals for the year, understand my fears and worries about the future and know how to express them.
+YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP , Healthy Me Celebrating Differences Dreams and Goals · Changing Me Year 6 Identifying goals for the year, understand my fears and worries about the future and know how to express them.
 Global citizenship-Know that there are universal rights for all children.
 Understanding that my actions affect other people locally and globally.
 Making choices about my own behaviour because I understand how rewards and consequences feel.
 I understand how these relate to my rights and responsibilities.
-Understanding how an individual's behaviour can impact on a group. making choices that benefit my health about what normal means.
+Understanding how an individual's behaviour can impact on a group. making choices that about what normal means.
 Being aware of my attitude towards people who are different.
 Knowing how it can feel to be excluded or treated badly by being different in some way.
 Knowing some of the reasons why people use bullying behaviours.
-Range of strategies for managing my feelings in bullying strengths and set challenging but realistic goals for myself.
+Range of strategies for managing my feelings in bullying Knowing my learning strengths and set challenging but realistic goals for myself.
 Work out learning steps I need to take to reach my goals.
 Motivating myself to work on my goals.
 Identify problems in the world that concern me.
-Recognise the emotions I experience when I consider people who are suffering. health.
+Recognise the emotions I experience when I consider people who are suffering.
+Work with other people to help make the health.
 Identifying mental health worries and sources of support Love and loss-different stages of grief.
 Managing feelings Demonstrating ways, I could stand up for myself.
 Assertiveness Technology safety Take responsibility with technology use.
 Self-image Body image Puberty and feelings Conception to birth Reflections about change Physical attraction Respect and consent Boyfriends/girlfriends Sexting Transition More detailed breakdown for this unit in Appendix 2 with vocabulary that will be used.

 Democracy, having a voice.
 Anti-social behaviour Role-modelling mental health/illness.
 Knowing how to help myself feel emotionally healthy and recognise when I need help with this.
 Recognise stress and the triggers.
-Using different strategies to manage stress and pressure. people with disabilities who lead amazing lives.
-Ways in which differences can be a source of conflict and a cause of celebration. world a better place. • To be able to give praise and compliments to others. pressure. celebration.Appreciate people for who they are.
+Using different strategies to manage stress and pressure. people with disabilities who world a better place. • To be able to give praise and compliments to others. they are.